danny-englander/libsass-experiments/README.md

 * [node-bourbon](https://www.npmjs.org/package/node-bourbon)
 * [node-neat](https://www.npmjs.org/package/node-neat)
 * This repo also uses a slightly modified version of [normalize.css](http://necolas.github.io/normalize.css/) by Nicolas Gallagher and co-created with Jonathan Neal.
+* Typography is inspired by and draws from the article, "*[Modular CSS typography](http://thesassway.com/advanced/modular-css-typography)*".

 ##@TODO